openlayers/ol-mapbox-style/README.md

 `source`, or a subset of layers from the same source.
 The source needs to be a `"type": "vector"` or `"type": "geojson"` source.

+Two additional properties will be set on the provided layer:

+-   `mapbox-source`: The `id` of the Mapbox Style document's source that the OpenLayers layer was created from.
+Usually `apply()` creates one OpenLayers layer per Mapbox Style source, unless the layer stack has layers from different sources in between.
+-   `mapbox-layers`: The `id`s of the Mapbox Style document's layers that are included in the OpenLayers layer.

 #### Parameters

 -   `layer` **(ol.layer.VectorTile | ol.layer.Vector)** OpenLayers layer.